openmc-dev/openmc/docs/source/usersguide/input.rst

       requesting tallies of ``scatter-0`` and ``scatter-1``.
 N must be between 0 and 10.
 As an example, tallying up to the 2\ :sup:`nd` \ scattering moment would be specified as ``<scores> scatter-P2 </scores>``.

+    :int-scatter-PN:
+      Tally all of the scattering moments from order 0 to N, where N is the Legendre expansion order, but using NDPP libraries instead of analog tallying.
+Note that the ``<ndpp_library>`` element must be provided in the ``tallies.xml`` file if an ``int-scatter-PN`` score is to be used.

     :absorption:
       Total absorption rate.
 This accounts for all reactions which do not